How Do You Report A Data Breach To The ICO?

 How To Notify The ICO Of A Data Protection Breach

-If you believe that you have been a victim of a data breach, you should begin by contacting the company involved with the breach.
+If you believe that you have been a victim of a data breach, you should begin by contacting the organisation or business involved with the breach.
 This opens a direct line of communication between you and the organisation.
 It may also help to clarify any issues about the data breach.

 If you do not receive a meaningful reply, or if the response you receive is unsatisfactory, you can report the breach to the ICO through their website.

-If you have suffered harm as a result of a personal data breach, you may be able to make a claim for compensation.
-Contact our team of advisors to learn more.
+If you’ve been harmed as a result of a personal data breach, you may be able to make a claim for compensation.
+Contact our advisors to learn more.

 What Could I Claim After Reporting A Data Breach?